Residential Services for People with Intellectual and Developmental Disabilities

 Alternatives hosts several recreational events throughout the year that are free of charge for those receiving residential services.
 Additionally, each program plans events and activities around the interests of the individuals.
 Individuals frequently attend free events or those involving a nominal fee, such as community fairs, festivals, shopping trips, dining experiences, celebrations, movies, theater, etc. A benefit to residences being clustered in similar geographic regions is the ability to offer opportunities for increased socialization.

-Support can range from one hour per week (a health and safety check in) to 24-hour support with one-to-one care.
 Services provided are driven by the NJ Person Centered Planning Tool and a NJ individual Service plan developed by you and your family.

 Alternatives Housing Department and Alternatives’ subsidiary, ADTI is determined to meet the need for supportive, affordable housing in our area.